-Specific Action 2: Develop an industrial demand response concept by 2024.
+Specific Action 2: Develop an industrial demand response rate construct by 2024.

 Our 2020 IRP calls for 10 MW of demand response.
-We plan to work with industrial customers to develop a mutually beneficial demand response rate or contract framework by 2024.
-The industrial demand response framework will include necessary protocols to verify acquisition/participation and to measure capacity resulting from demand response resources.
+We plan to work with industrial customers to develop a mutually beneficial demand response rate construct by 2024.
+These industrial demand response contracts will include necessary protocols to verify acquisition/participation and to measure capacity resulting from demand response resources.